If you are considering taking up the craft of beekeeping, it is important that you have a good understanding of what is involved.

 A beginners’ beekeeping course will give you the knowledge, practical skills and confidence that is required.

-Our association runs a course for beginners in February and March each year in Portmarnock Community College.
-The course will cover the syllabus of the preliminary examination of the Federation of Irish Beekeepers’ Associations (FIBKA) and uses classroom instruction and also practical demonstrations in the association’s apiary.
+The course consists of six classes, and in 2024 will be held on Tuesday nights, starting 6 February and ending 12 March.
+The course covers the syllabus of the preliminary examination of the Federation of Irish Beekeepers’ Associations (FIBKA) and uses classroom instruction and practical demonstrations.

 Another excellent way to get involved in beekeeping is to join our association, attend the monthly meetings and chat to members.
 At the end of the first year you will be in a good position to decide if you wish to take a beekeeping course and become a beekeeper.

 Many other beekeeping associations, run their own beginners’ courses.
 If you are not in Dublin, you will find the location of your local association on the FIBKA website www.irishbeekeeping.ie.